 She didn’t belong to any Jewish organization.
 On the contrary, she came from an orthodox Hassidic home.
 Her grandfather was Shem Klingberg, Kabbalist and Admor of Zaloshitz, a mastermind in the Kabbalah who wrote a commentary on the “Zohar.”
-When the Nazis reached Krakow, Shoshana and her family fled to a small town, Kosice, considered safer.
-As a graduate of “Beth Jacob Seminary” Shoshana managed a small school.
-As she was determined to become a fighter, she went back to Krakow with her family’s blessing and the aid of one of her former students.
+When the Nazis reached Krakow, Shoshana and her family fled to a small town, Kosice, which was considered safer.
+As a graduate of “Beth Jacob Seminary,” Shoshana managed a small school.
+As she was determined to become a Jewish underground fighter, she went back to Krakow with her family’s blessing and the aid of one of her former students.
 She was astonished to find her beloved hometown; the beautiful open city had become a ghetto surrounded by a wall.

-Reiza joined the Jewish resistance in the ghetto, HeHalutz HaLohem (“The Fighting Pioneer”), and her primary role was as a contact woman to the operations officer Abraham Leibovitz named Laban.
-She faked an ID by the name Maria Kalina and her “Aryan” appearance: blonde, tall and erect, with blue eyes, legitimized her and helped her in her going in and out of the ghetto while smuggling information, food, and even people.
-The height of the underground activities was on 22 December 1942, as they conducted multiple attacks on the Nazis.
-The most famous is the attack performed at “Ziganeria” coffeehouse, where the Nazi officers loved to spend their time drinking.
+Reiza joined the Jewish underground in the ghetto, HeHalutz HaLohem (“The Fighting Pioneer”), and her primary role was as a contact woman to the operations officer Abraham Leibovitz named Laban.
+She was provided with a fake ID by the name Maria Kalina and her “Aryan” appearance: blonde, tall, and erect, with blue eyes and white skin, legitimized her and helped her in her going in and out of the ghetto while smuggling information, food, and even people.
+Sometimes she entered through the ghetto’s legitimate entrance, and sometimes she used Tadeusz Pankiewicz Pharmacy, which had a secret door to the ghetto.

 The people were captured and taken to “Pomorska,” the Gestapo headquarters, and later transferred to Ontlopi prison, notorious for its conditions.
-The Germans interrogated her repeatedly about her hooking up with Jews since she is Christian.
+The Nazis interrogated her repeatedly about her hooking up with Jews since she is Christian.
 They did not accept her explanations that she was Jewish.
-She tried to convince them that she was Jewish in the hope of being sent to the camp where her family members were.
+She tried to convince them that she was Jewish, hoping to be sent to the camp where her family members were.
 After a harsh questioning, she was transferred, along with four other political prisoners, to Auschwitz, where she stayed till the liberation.

 The Soviets liberated the Auschwitz camp on 27.1.1945.
 A date that became an International Memorial Day for the Holocaust.
 The Nazis murdered 6 million Jews alongside 33 million civilians and 24 million soldiers.
-The day after her release, thirty-four years later, Rieza celebrated the birth of her eldest grandchild.
+The day after her release, thirty-four years later, Rieza-Shoshana celebrated the birth of her eldest grandchild.
 She completed her victory over the Nazis by raising a family, though she did not have any graves to yell into to tell her father that Hitler was dead and Nazi Germany lost the war.